kalarsu/letscodejavascript/README.md

  --------------

     h. to avoid typing sudo node_modules/.bin/jake all the time, adding following shell script:

-       - new file: jake.sh, type in node_modules/.bin/jake $* ($* will pass in parameter in like  --help  --tasks or -T )
-       - because this file doesn’t have permission to execute, need to do: chmod +x jake.sh     (chmod : change mode, +x: adding execution permission)
-       - sudo ./jake.sh : now this will run
+        i.	new file: jake.sh, type in node_modules/.bin/jake $* ($* will pass in parameter in like  --help  --tasks or -T ) ii.	because this file doesn’t have permission to execute, need to do: chmod +x jake.sh     (chmod : change mode, +x: adding execution permission) iii.	 ./jake.sh : now this will run iv.	new jake.cmd   and type in node_modules\.bin\jake   %*, in command line just type >jake.
+This is for windows user

+b.	sudo git commit  --amend, and shift+z+z to save the changes, this is to modify from previous commit.
+c.	in jake.cmd file, add at the first line as #!/bin/sh  : this is a build in command prom for Unix, it tells Unix which command to use when running shell script.
+It’s using #!/bin/sh to understand $*, so the jake.sh looks like following now.

+#!/bin/sh

+node_modules/.bin/jake $*

+d.	in jake.cmd modify as following, @echo off will not show node_modules\.bin\jake path in the command line

+@echo off

+node_modules\.bin\jake %*

+e.
+In another machine, when need to recover back to a clean repositories, do fillowing
+>sudo git clean –fdx:
+>sudo git reset --hard: reset files to last commit status
+>git pull  ,to get all the files from git and then
+>npm rebuild
+i.	clean: delete untracked files , ii.	 -fdx: f: force clean to occur, d: remove directories too, x: remove excluded(gitignore would files too) This will reset to clean files, when just git pull from git repository.
+So before running jake , need to do >npm rebuild.
+f.
+New .gitignore file, and type in following

+#Mac OS X
+.DS_Store

+#WebStorm
+.idea/workspace.xml

+# npm
+node_modules/**/.bin/

+This is to ignore unnecessary file to check in.

+g.
+Sudo rm –rf node_modules/.bin    Delete unnecessary .bin files
+i.	rm: delete files
+ii.	–rf: recursively delete directories, force everything to delete
+h.
+Add npm rebuild in the second line for both jake.sh and jake.cmd.
+So when git pull a clean repositories and run >sudo ./jake.sh  or >jake(for windows), it will automatic build the project (automatically install all the dependencies).

+@echo off

+echo Building npm modules:
+npm rebuild

+node_modules\.bin\jake $*

+i.
+Add following into jake.sh and jake.cmd
+[ ! -f node_modules/.bin/jake ] && echo "Building npm modules:" && npm rebuild : from jake.sh file: if node_modules/.bin/jake doesn’t exists then print out message and npm rebuild.
+So it doesn’t npm rebuild all the time when running >./jake.sh

+#!/bin/sh

+[ ! -f node_modules/.bin/jake ] && echo "Building npm modules:" && npm rebuild

+node_modules/.bin/jake $*